 If Zoombombing Abuse Does Occur

-You should be aware of the emotional impact online abuse can have.
+Be aware of the emotional impact that online abuse can have.
 Imagery that shows the violation of basic human rights (of adults or children) or targets a community is deeply troubling and can be traumatizing.
-Re-traumatization of victims of sexual violence, assault, or discrimination is also possible.
+Retraumatization of victims of sexual violence, assault, or discrimination is also possible.
 There is also a risk of inappropriate exposure to children who are in the home environment of the remote worker.
-If an event is intended a child audience, consider recording the program instead of having it live.
+If an event is intended for a child audience, consider recording the program instead of having it live.

-If online abuse does occur (regardless of audience), do not pretend that it did not and power through the meeting—and never just advise participants to simply to look away.
-Rather, end the meeting swiftly and report the incident as soon as possible to Cornell Zoom Security at firstname.lastname@example.org.
+If online abuse does occur (regardless of the audience), do not pretend that it did not happen and power through the meeting—and never just advise participants to simply look away.
+Rather, end the meeting swiftly and report the incident as soon as possible to Cornell Zoom Security at email@example.com.